mosip/project-proposals/projects/secure-keystore.md

 A React Native module to create and store keys in android hardware keystore and helps to do encryption, decryption, hmac calculation.

 # Alignment with the OpenWallet Foundation Mission
-This libabry contains a react-native wrapper to store the secure data in android keystore and helps to do encryption, decryption, hmac calculation for android devices which supports hardware backed keystore.
-The libabry is implemted only for android.
-This libaby allows user to store the Verifiable Presentation (VP) securely using hardware backed keystore.
-As the libabry allows HMAC calculation we can use the same libabry to verify that if the sotored data has been tampered.
+This library contains a react-native wrapper to store the secure data in android keystore and helps to do encryption, decryption, hmac calculation for android devices which supports hardware backed keystore.
+The library is implemented only for android.
+As the library allows HMAC calculation we can use the same library to verify that if the data has been tampered.

 # Current Code of Conduct